14 Best Beaches near Mystic, CT

 An easy trip from Mystic, the drive will only take about 10 minutes.
 A long dirt trail takes visitors to the beach, which is rocky enough to require shoes.
 It's also filled with shells, a treat for collectors everywhere.

 It's a bit of a trek to get here, so you'll want to pack water and snacks.
-As with most beaches in the area, there aren't trash cans, so take the garbage with you.
+As with most beaches near Mystic, there aren't trash cans, so take the garbage with you.

 The main reason people visit this park can be found at the top of the bluff.
-The view from here is spectacular, especially if you time it for sunset.
+The view from here is spectacular, especially if you time your visit for sunset.
 Insider's tip: Bring a flashlight for your hike back to the car.

 Address: 55 Depot Road, Groton, Connecticut